 Impact on Hockey Development

-McKenna’s move to Penn State is the most high-profile example of how recent NCAA rule changes are reshaping hockey’s landscape.
-Previously, CHL players had been considered professionals and barred because of the NCAA’s amateurism rules, in part because some CHL players have signed NHL entry-level contracts.
-The new eligibility rules allow prospects with QMJHL, OHL, and WHL experience to play NCAA hockey beginning in 2025-26.
+McKenna’s move to Penn State illustrates how recent NCAA rule changes are reshaping hockey’s development path.
+Previously, CHL players were ineligible for NCAA competition because the NCAA considered them professionals — they competed alongside teammates who had signed NHL contracts.
+The new rules allow players with QMJHL, OHL, and WHL experience to play NCAA hockey starting in the 2025-26 season.

 Penn State’s Championship Aspirations

-McKenna joins a Penn State program that reached the Frozen Four without him and has added significant talent, including defenseman Jackson Smith, who was drafted 14th overall in the 2025 NHL Draft by the Columbus Blue Jackets.
-The Nittany Lions are positioned to make a serious run at a National Championship with this unprecedented recruiting class.
+McKenna joins a Penn State program coming off a Frozen Four appearance that has added significant talent, including defenseman Jackson Smith, the 14th overall pick in the 2025 NHL Draft by the Columbus Blue Jackets and McKenna’s teammate on Team Canada at the 2006 World Junior Championships.
+With this recruiting class, the Nittany Lions are positioning themselves to compete for a National Championship.

-The addition of McKenna represents more than just talent acquisition — it’s a statement about Penn State’s ambitions and the changing economics of college hockey.
-McKenna is considered the highest profile recruit in NCAA hockey history, and his commitment could signal a new era where top prospects view the NCAA as a viable alternative to traditional junior hockey pathways.
+McKenna’s commitment represents more than just a talent acquisition — it signals Penn State’s ambitions and the changing economics of college hockey.
+As the highest-profile recruit in NCAA hockey history, his decision could mark a turning point where top prospects increasingly view the NCAA as a viable alternative to the traditional junior hockey path.

 Trading Card Market Implications

-McKenna’s transition from the CHL to NCAA hockey creates unique dynamics in the trading card market, particularly given the complex licensing landscape.
-Upper Deck holds the CHL license, meaning his Medicine Hat Tigers cards fall under their purview, while Topps/Fanatics has licenses with the NCAA and an exclusive license with Penn State.
+McKenna’s move from the CHL to NCAA hockey creates unique dynamics in the trading card market due to complex licensing arrangements.
+Upper Deck holds the CHL and Hockey Canada licenses, meaning his Medicine Hat Tigers and Team Canada cards fall under their umbrella.
+Meanwhile, Topps/Fanatics holds NCAA licenses, including an exclusive agreement with Penn State.

-This licensing divide creates interesting opportunities and challenges.
-While his junior hockey cards from his Medicine Hat Tigers tenure will remain valuable collectibles documenting his early career, his move to Penn State opens the door for Topps/Fanatics to potentially feature him in NCAA and Penn State-specific products.
+This licensing split creates both opportunities and challenges.
+His junior hockey cards from Medicine Hat will remain valuable collectibles documenting his early career, while his Penn State commitment opens the door for Topps to feature him in NCAA and Penn State-specific products.
+And that opportunity has now arrived.

-The shift to NCAA hockey complicates the traditional card release schedule, as college hockey players typically have much more limited card opportunities compared to their CHL counterparts.
-This scarcity could potentially create demand and anticipation for any future collegiate hockey releases from Topps/Fanatics.
+The move to NCAA hockey disrupts the traditional card release schedule, as college players typically appear in far fewer products than their CHL counterparts.
+This could create increased demand and anticipation for future collegiate hockey releases from Topps.

-Additionally, McKenna’s historic NIL deal and high-profile commitment may influence how card companies approach other prospects making similar CHL-to-NCAA transitions.
-The precedent he’s setting could lead to more strategic card releases tied to major recruitment announcements and commitments, with multiple manufacturers potentially competing for the most attractive college hockey content.
+McKenna’s historic NIL deal and high-profile commitment may also influence how card companies approach other prospects making similar CHL-to-NCAA transitions.
+The precedent he’s setting could lead to more strategic card releases tied to major recruiting announcements, with multiple manufacturers competing for the most attractive college hockey talent.
+Panini America also holds licenses with several NCAA schools, adding another competitor to the mix.

 Looking Forward

-If the current group of NCAA-bound trendsetters finds success, we could see more 17, 18, 19 and 20-year-olds making the switch in future years.
-McKenna’s success at Penn State will be closely watched as a litmus test for whether elite CHL prospects can effectively transition to NCAA hockey while earning NIL money and maintaining their development trajectory toward NHL stardom.
+If this current wave of CHL-to-NCAA players succeeds, we could see more top prospects making the switch in future years.
+McKenna’s performance at Penn State will serve as a crucial test case for whether elite CHL prospects can successfully transition to NCAA hockey while earning NIL compensation and staying on track for NHL careers.

-The hockey world will be watching to see if this move pays dividends for both McKenna and Penn State, potentially reshaping how future top prospects approach their development paths.
+The hockey and collectibles communities will continue to watch closely to see if this move benefits both McKenna and Penn State — and potentially reshapes how future top prospects approach their development.

 Baron Bedesky